 Military divorces are quite common with distance often put between spouses as well as stress brought on by combat and other uncontrollable circumstances.
 However, these divorces are entirely different than a typical dissolution because if a person is stationed overseas or is on active duty, there are specific laws that apply.
 The law governs the pay allocation for the military’s retirement as well as the fact that the benefits continue for the spouse once the divorce is finalized.

-A divorce service such as 3StepDivorce has built-in support for filing a military divorce.
+Most online divorce services provide built-in support for filing a military divorce.
 You will be asked up-front if you or your spouse are in the military.
 If so, you will then be asked all relevant questions so that the correct forms for a military divorce can be created.

 Where to file for divorce in the military